MateuszBrankiewicz/MediPath/backend/endpoints.md

 - 400 - Bad role name
 - 200 - Success or empty

-### /doctors/me/visitsbydate/{date}
+### /doctors/me/visits/{date}
 #### Method: GET

 #### Path variables
 - date - date to retrieve the visits from.
-Accepted values are either 'today' or a date in the dd-mm-yyyy format
+Accepted values are either 'today' or a date in the dd-mm-yyyy format.
+If omitted, retrieves all visits

 #### Returns:
 - 401 - User is not logged in